-- ❖ The SENCO's job is to support the class teacher and teaching assistants in planning for children with SEND. - ❖ The school has a training plan for all staff to improve the teaching and learning of children including those with SEND. - ❖ Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
+- The school has a training plan for all staff to improve the teaching and learning of children including those with SEND. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.